 - little or no appetite

-The risk with appendicitis is that, if left untreated, your appendix could rupture.
+The risk with appendicitis is that, if left untreated, your appendix could rupture (burst).

 How long does this typically take?
-From the time you first notice any symptoms, it can take between 36 and 72 hours before your appendix bursts.
+From the time you first notice any symptoms, it can take between 48 and 72 hours before your appendix ruptures.

 In some instances, that timeframe can be even shorter.
 That’s why it’s so important to take those early symptoms seriously.